Alvarezsauroidea

-Alvarezsauroidea is a group of small maniraptoran dinosaurs.
-Alvarezsauroidea, Alvarezsauridae, and Alvarezsauria are named for the historian Gregorio Álvarez, not the more familiar physicist Luis Alvarez, or his son geologist Walter Alvarez who jointly proposed that the Cretaceous–Paleogene extinction event was caused by an impact event.
+Alvarezsauroidea (from the Argentine historian, writer and physician Gregorio Álvarez) is a group of small maniraptoran dinosaurs.
 The group was first formally proposed by Choiniere and colleagues in 2010, to contain the family Alvarezsauridae and non-alvarezsaurid alvarezsauroids, such as Haplocheirus, which is the basalmost of the Alvarezsauroidea (from the Late Jurassic, Asia).
 The discovery of Haplocheirus extended the stratigraphic evidence for the group Alvarezsauroidea about 63 million years further in the past.
 The division of Alvarezsauroidea into the Alvarezsauridae and the non-alvarezsaurid alvarezsauroids is based on differences in their morphology, especially in their hand morphology.

-Introduction

-The first fossil alvarezsauroids were recognized in the 1990s.
-Since then, the number of specimens found has dramatically increased.
-Most of the recent alvarezsauroids are found in China, but they are also known from the Americas and Europe.
-They existed from the Late Jurassic to the Late Cretaceous.
-The basalmost and oldest alvarezsauroid of the Chinese alvarezsaurs is from the Shishugou Formation in Xinjiang (earliest Late Jurassic).
-Additionally, two derived members of the derived alvarezsaur group Parvicursorinae are known from the Inner Mongolia and Henan (Late Cretaceous).
+Description

-The size of the derived members of Alvarezsauroidea range between 0.5 and 2 m, but some members may have been larger.
-Haplocheirus, for example, was the largest member of the Alvarezsauroidea.
+Fossils of alvarezsauroids were described since the 1990s, with many alvarezsauroids being found in Asia and other members also known from North America, South America and possibly Europe.
+The body length of the derived members of Alvarezsauroidea range between 0.5 and 2 m, but some members may have been larger.
+Haplocheirus, for example, was among the largest member of the Alvarezsauroidea.
 Because of the size of Haplocheirus and its basal phylogenetic position, a pattern of miniaturization for the Alvarezsauroidea is suggested.
 Miniaturizations are very rare in dinosaurs, but convergently evolved in Paraves.

+Hand morphology and dietary shift

+The differences in the morphology of the hand of basic Alvarezsauroidea and the derived members are characterized by digit reduction.
+In the evolution of theropod dinosaurs, modifications of the hand were typical.
+The digital reduction, for instance, is a striking evolutionary phenomenon that is clearly exemplified in theropod dinosaurs.

+The enlargement of the manual digit II in alvarezsauroids and the concurrent reduction of the lateral digits, created one functional medial digit and two very small, and presumably vestigial, lateral digits.
+These morphological changes have been interpreted as adaptations for digging.